Lightning (Final Fantasy): Personality

 In contrast to other characters in the Final Fantasy series, whose personality traits were molded to fit a story, Toriyama conceived Lightning's basic personality before XIII's narrative had been finalized.
-She has a cold demeanor, which was meant to clash in an entertaining way with Snow's outspokenness.
+She has a cold demeanor, which was meant to clash in an entertaining way with the outspokenness of Snow Villiers.
 Nomura commented that Lightning has "a strong element of mystery about her character".
 She originally had a flirtatious aspect to her personality, which was transferred to Oerba Yun Fang when Fang was changed from male to female.
+Daisuke Watanabe, writer for the XIII trilogy, paid particular attention in the original game to fleshing out Lightning's non-romantic relationship with Snow, and to showing her development as a person while protecting Hope Estheim.

 For Lightning Returns, the developers wanted to portray Lightning in several different lights, in contrast to her static personalities in prior appearances.
 One of their highest priorities was to make Lightning a character who had lost much in her life and become deeply vulnerable as a result.
 Designer Yuji Abe elaborated that, because of her losses and newfound vulnerability, Lightning came across as darker, slightly numbed to her surroundings, and "like a puppet, like someone who doesn't quite have her real self inside".
 He elaborated that this effect shows "the kind of vulnerability she has, and it's the point from which she starts to change afterward".
-The decision to expand her personality in this way was originally suggested by Yoshinori Kitase, who was concerned that Lightning's coolness in previous games had made it difficult for players to bond with her.
+The decision to expand her personality in this way was originally suggested by producer Yoshinori Kitase, who was concerned that Lightning's coolness in previous games had made it difficult for players to bond with her.
+Lightning's motion capture actress across the XIII games was Naho Nakashima.
+She described the experience as enjoyable and ultimately emotional, describing Lightning in 2013 as "a precious existence" for her.